Johns Hopkins Bloomberg School of Public Health

 Proposed cuts to Ryan White Parts C/D, Minority AIDS Initiative, and Ending the HIV Epidemic programs could result in 23,883 additional HIV infections (17.6% increase) across 30 states and DC from 2025 to 2030.
 The impact would be largest in states with high Ryan White dependency, with rural and underserved communities experiencing disproportionate effects.

-Potential Effect of Ending CDC Funding for HIV Testing on HIV Incidence in the United States: A Modeling Study
+The Potential Effect of Ending Centers for Disease Control and Prevention Funding for HIV Tests: A Modeling Study in 18 States

-Balasubramanian R, Kasaie P, Schnure MC et al.
+Balasubramanian R, Schnure M, Forster R et al.

-Ending CDC funding for HIV testing could result in 12,719 additional HIV infections (9.6% increase) across 18 states from 2025 to 2030.
+Ending CDC funding for HIV testing could result in 12,719 additional HIV infections (a 10% increase) across 18 states from 2025 to 2030.
 Testing reductions would delay HIV diagnoses by an average of 0.5-1.5 years, increasing onward transmission and worsening health outcomes, with disproportionate impacts in rural and underserved communities.

 This research is supported by grants from the National Institute of Mental Health, the National Institute of Allergy and Infectious Diseases, and the National Institute on Minority Health and Health Disparities.